BRATT Diet Phase 2

 The BRATT Diet has 2 phases.
 This is the second phase of the diet.

-This phase adds more food items to the ones allowed during the first phase.
-These foods are added to your diet when you tolerate food items from phase 1 without experiencing worse GI symptoms.
+This phase adds more food items to the ones allowed during phase 1.
+Add these foods to your diet when you tolerate food items from phase 1 without having worse GI symptoms.

 Milk and Dairy Products